technicat/TootSDK/FORK.md

 This fork is geared toward supporting [Fedicat](https://fedicat.com) and changes daily, so expect instability and divergence from the [official branch](https://github.com/TootSDK/TootSDK).
 Not much effort is made to maintain the admin and demo apps.
 Here's a summary of the changes:

-## Platform

-A protocol, for use at the app level to check feature support.
-Should be self-contained (could be a separate package) and is optional.
-TootClient should be can be used with an alternate platform/feature-checking package or none.

-- Implements a class hierarchy that mirrors the forking relationship among fediverse platform is provided.
-For example, `Hometown` is a subclass of `Mastodon`, which is a subclass of `MastodonAPI`. `Platform` exposes feature support queries like `supportsProfileFields`.

-- The appropriate platform can be derived via `instance.platform` (either InstanceV1 or InstanceV2) and probably eventually `nodeinfo`.

 ## TootExt

 A layer of TootClient extensions that provides a more convenient interface to the app, also could be a separate package.